gitgoblin0426/ollama/docs/development.md

 Typically the build scripts will auto-detect CUDA, however, if your Linux distro or installation approach uses unusual paths, you can specify the location by specifying an environment variable `CUDA_LIB_DIR` to the location of the shared libraries, and `CUDACXX` to the location of the nvcc compiler.
-You can customize set set of target CUDA architectues by setting `CMAKE_CUDA_ARCHITECTURES` (e.g. "50;60;70")

 Then generate dependencies: